timebotdon/opencti-connector-sftp-receiver/README.md

    `docker build -t opencti/connector-sftp-receiver:rolling .`

 6. Update/Run:
-   `docker-compose -f opencti-docker-compose-file.yml up -d` from OpenCTI docker.
+   `docker-compose up -d` from OpenCTI docker.

 For more information on deploying a custom connector, visit [here](https://www.notion.so/HowTo-Build-your-first-connector-06b2690697404b5ebc6e3556a1385940)